 The program in fluid mechanics is conducted in close collaboration with IIHR—Hydroscience & Engineering.
 The equipment available to graduate students includes several wind tunnels and hydraulic flumes, an environmental flow facility, a towing tank, two special low-temperature flow facilities for investigation of ice phenomena, hot-wire and laser anemometer systems, particle-image velocimetry systems, and computer-based data acquisition systems.

-Facilities available in the department include a flow visualization and imaging system with CCD (charge-coupled devices) camera, and a low-speed wind tunnel.
+Facilities available in the department include a flow visualization and imaging system with charge-coupled devices (CCD) camera, and a low-speed wind tunnel.
 IIHR and College of Engineering shops provide the necessary support.
 In addition to using in-house workstations and computers, the department's faculty members and students make extensive use of supercomputers at national centers.

-Computer-based simulation research activities in the mechanical systems area are carried out mainly in the Center for Computer-Aided Design (CCAD).
-CCAD maintains a variety of high-performance computer systems in support of its technology research and development efforts.
-General computing services are supported by a number of LINUX and Windows applications servers connected to centralized file servers.
-CAD/CAE, software development, virtual prototyping, and virtual environment development applications are hosted on numerous high-performance workstations.
+Computer-based simulation research activities in the mechanical systems area are carried out mainly in the University of Iowa Technology Institute.
+It maintains a variety of high-performance computer systems in support of its technology research and development efforts.
+General computing services are supported by a number of Linux and Windows applications servers connected to centralized file servers.
+Computer-aided design/computer-aided engineering (CAD/CAE), software development, virtual prototyping, and virtual environment development applications are hosted on numerous high-performance workstations.
 Standard desktop, multimedia, and office productivity applications are hosted on a network of more than 40 workstations.